stuebersystems/doc.quattropod.en/docs/usb/touchback.md

 Switch transmitter to PC](/assets/img/Pairing1.jpg)

-* If the receiver and transmitter are connected correctly, the start page is displayed on the screen and the large button on the transmitter lights up red.
+* If the receiver and transmitter are connected correctly, the landing page is displayed on the screen and the large button on the transmitter lights up red.
 If your transmitter is not yet unlocked, [check the receiver](quickstart.md#setup) and [pair](pairing.md) the transmitter with the receiver again.

 ![QuattroPod transmitter unlocked](/assets/img/Transmitter_screen_ready.png)